 So if you’re sticking with “I hate exercising” this post might not change your mind.
 But if you’re ready to get over this block, you can go very far (literally and figuratively)!

-How regular exercise improved my business (and everything else)?
+How regular exercise improved my productivity and life?

-When I started getting into going to gym and yoga, there were several things that changed in my life.
+When I started getting into going to the gym and do more yoga, there were several things that changed in my life.